arouyan/lakeFS/docs/integrations/airbyte.md

 has_children: false
 ---

-[Airbyte](https://airbyte.io//) is an open-source platform to sync data from applications, APIs & databases to warehouses, lakes and other destinations.
+[Airbyte](https://airbyte.io//){: .button-clickable} is an open-source platform to sync data from applications, APIs & databases to warehouses, lakes and other destinations.
 Using Airbyte's connectors you can get your data pipelines running to consolidate many input sources.